 Panels are designed for larger group presentations and discussions of a hospitality or educational topic of general interest.
 Proposal sponsors select the theme and enlist several panel members to act as primary discussants.
 A common format is to first have panel members discuss or debate the topic.
 This formal period is often followed by a period of participation by audience members.
 Panels are scheduled throughout the conference program.
 To ensure constructive proposals, each panel member's participation must be committed at the time of proposal submission.
-The names of panel members, along with their expertise and role to accomplish the proposal objectives along with an email or written commitment must be included from all panel members to participate in the discussions.
 A list of 2-3 clearly stated discussion questions to encourage participation among the audience and these must be integrated within the main text of the proposal.